System Design Space

 The Lyft problem statement

-Matt Klein and platform-first thinking
+Matt Klein and platform thinking

-xDS and dynamic control
+xDS and dynamic configuration

-xDS API - Discovery Services
+xDS APIs: Discovery Services

 LDS